What this covers

 Open tactical detailThe pricing strategy is already serious and differentiated: the repo defines a ladder from point solutions to research infrastructure, and the external-signals work validates moving beyond pure seat-based SaaS.
 What is still missing is the beta commercial stance that makes this sellable without pretending billing, entitlements, and willingness-to-pay evidence are more mature than they are.

-Publish the current beta price anchors and keep everything beyond those anchors conversation-led: Starter at GBP 220 per seat per month, Foundation from GBP 1,500 per month, Growth from GBP 5,000 per month, and Enterprise as custom.
-Only do this if plan definition, entitlements, and usage tracking are tightened enough that the page stays honest.
+Show simple starting prices, then keep the detail for conversation: Starter at GBP 220 per seat per month, Foundation from GBP 1,500 per month, Growth from GBP 5,000 per month, and Enterprise as custom pricing.
+Only do this if the package definitions are tight enough that the page stays honest.

 Evidence links